 Train travel RT to Strasbourg

 Additional wine, beer or spirits beyond what is offered at meals.

 Travel and Medical Insurance (required)

-The trip officially starts on the afternoon of December 10th, but if you are traveling across an ocean to get to France, consider arriving a day early so you have time to relax and adjust to the local time zone.
-If you do decide to arrive early, please let us know and we will book you a room at the hotel in Strasbourg or help you find a hotel in Paris.
+The trip officially starts on the afternoon of December 3rd, but if you are traveling across an ocean to get to France, consider arriving a day early so you have time to relax and adjust to the local time zone.
+You can stay in Paris (who wouldn't enjoy a few days in Paris?) or Strasbourg.
+If you do decide to arrive early, please let us know and we'll help you make arrangements.

 In December, in Strasbourg, the average high-temperature is 5.5°C (41.9°F), and the average low-temperature is 0.8°C (33.4°F).